ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

 |Groupwork| Programming Challenge : Savings Account
 ---------------------------------------------------

-In the following code, contains the beginning of a class for representing a bank account containing the account holder's name and the money balance in the account.
+The following code contains the beginning of a class for representing a bank account containing the account holder's name and the money balance in the account.